mishoo/UglifyJS/README.md

 - Object properties can be added, removed and modified (not prevented with `Object.defineProperty()`, `Object.defineProperties()`, `Object.freeze()`, `Object.preventExtensions()` or `Object.seal()`).
+- Iteration order of keys over an object which contains spread syntax in later versions of Chrome and Node.js may be altered.
 - When `toplevel` is enabled, UglifyJS effectively assumes input code is wrapped within `function(){ ... }`, thus forbids aliasing of declared global variables:
   ```js